 What practical tip does this give you, if you are seeing a medical professional for treatment of your plantar fasciitis?
 If the medical professional is using ultrasound to treat it.
 Tell them to stop it as there is NO evidence to support the use of ultrasound for this condition.
 You might want to even start shopping around for a new medical professional…

-In the next session, I will be reviewing a similar article on the treatment of plantar fasciitis and after that, I will write up a case study on a client of mine that had plantar fasciitis for a long time, a number of years and not find any relief until this mobile Kelowna physiotherapy service, came to his house and worked with him one-on-one.
+In the next session, I will be reviewing a similar article on the treatment of plantar fasciitis and after that, I will write up a case study on a client of mine that had plantar fasciitis for a long time, a number of years, and did not find any relief until this mobile Kelowna physiotherapy service came to his house and worked with him one-on-one.